 - 1. Update the Zoning Code to modify parking requirements to emergency shelters in accordance with state law.
 (By April 2023) - 2.
 Update the Zoning Code to adopt a Low Barrier Navigation Center Ordinance.
 (By April 2023) - 3.
 Update the Zoning Code and DVSP to allow LBNC and permanent supportive housing by-right in zones where multifamily and mixed uses are permitted, as required by state law.
 (By April 2023) - 4.
 Update the Zoning Code and the DVSP to allow LBNC in areas zoned for mixed use.
 (By April 2023) - 5.
 Review and revise the provisions for permitting large groups homes to be similarly permitted as small group homes or develop other mitigating strategies to remove constraints to the development of group homes for more than six persons.
 (By April 2023) - 6.
 Amend the Reasonable Accommodation ordinance for persons requesting modification to development standards to accommodate their disabilities to make the process easier and less expensive.
+The revised ordinance will include a clear procedure for processing reasonable accommodation requests, and specify what must be included in reasonable accommodation applications.
+The revised ordinance will also remove fees associated with reasonable accommodation requests and simplify the appeals process for requests.
 (Currently being proposed as part of the comprehensive Zoning Code update.
 By April 2023) - 7.
 Monitor state law and update the Zoning Code as necessary to maintain compliance with state law for all special needs housing.
 (By April 2023 and ongoing)